Review of your application

 - clarity of each partner organization’s role in the collaboration with respect to defining the challenge, co-designing and implementing the research, and using the results to achieve the desired outcomes

 - appropriateness of the level of cash and in-kind contributions from each partner organization

 Quality of the proposal

-- Consideration of equity, diversity and inclusion in the training plan (for guidance, consult the Equity, diversity and inclusion in your training plan document)
+- consideration of equity, diversity and inclusion in the training plan (for guidance, consult the Equity, diversity and inclusion in your training plan web page)

-In the case where your proposal involves one or more partner organizations from the private sector, including when they participate alongside other partner organizations from the public and/or not-for-profit sectors, NSERC reviews the National Security Guidelines for Research Partnerships' risk assessment form that you provide with your application (including the risk mitigation plan, when applicable).
-When additional expertise is required, NSERC seeks advice from Canada's national security departments and agencies, and/or from academic experts.
+In the case where your proposal involves one or more partner organizations from the private sector, including when they participate alongside other partner organizations from the public and/or not-for-profit sectors, NSERC will review the National Security Guidelines for Research Partnerships’ risk assessment form that you provided with your application (including the risk mitigation plan, when applicable).
+When additional expertise is required, NSERC will seek advice from Canada’s national security departments and agencies, and/or from academic experts.

-NSERC's funding decision takes into consideration the merit evaluation as well as the assessment of potential risks for Canada's national security, when applicable.
-NSERC may prioritize the funding of interdisciplinary projects.
+NSERC’s funding decision will take into consideration the merit evaluation as well as the assessment of potential risks for Canada’s national security, when applicable.

-NSERC uses the merit indicator ratings assigned to applications to select proposals for funding on a competitive basis.
-Decisions stemming from the national security risk assessment are based on the risks identified and the mitigation measures proposed.
+NSERC will use the merit indicator ratings assigned to applications to select proposals for funding on a competitive basis.
+Decisions stemming from the national security risk assessment will be based on the risks identified and the mitigation measures proposed.